 Fish gotta school, Birds gotta flock, ... and Robots, it seems, gotta swarm (Science News)

 The Kilobot swarm is a thousand-robot (1024) swarm designed to allow one to program and experiment with collective behaviors in large-scale autonomous swarms.
 Each robot has the basic capabilities required for an autonomous swarm robot (programmable controller, basic locomotion, and local communication), but is made with low-cost parts and is mostly assembled by an automated process.
 In addition, the system design allows a single user to easily and scalably operate a large Kilobot collective, such as "hands-off" programming, powering on, and charging all robots.
 We use the Kilobot swarm to investigate collective "artificial" intelligence (e.g. sync, collective transport, self-assembly) as well as to explore new theories that link minimal individual capabilities to acheivable swarm behaviors.
-For example, we demonstrated how a self-organizing swarm of a thousand robots can self-assemble into global shapes based on simple behaviors performed en masse (published in Science 2014) and recently we showed how error cascades can emerge in collectives (AAMAS 2017).
+By using a combined theory-experiment approach, we aim to develop new algorithmic insights into robustness, scalability, self-organization, and emergence in collectives of limited individuals.
+Some of the topics we work on are:

 PRESS AND MEDIA